 NVEST CANADA INC., GX TECHNOLOGY GROUP INC., SHORUPAN PIRAKASPATHY and WARREN CARSON, File No. 2023-1

-TORONTO, April 20, 2023 /CNW/ - The Tribunal issued its Reasons for Decision in the above-named matter.
+TORONTO, April 21, 2023 /CNW/ - The Tribunal issued an Order in the above-named matter.

-A copy of the Reasons for Decision dated April 19, 2023 is available at capitalmarketstribunal.ca
+A copy of the Order dated April 21, 2023 is available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat